 Average temperatures and rainfall

 The "average daily maximum" (solid blue line) displays the average maximum temperature of one day for each month.
 Likewise, the "average daily minimum" (solid ochre line) displays the average minimum temperature.
 Hot days and cold nights (blue and ochre dotted lines) display the average temperature of the hottest day and the coldest night of each month for the last 30 years.

-The maximum temperature diagram for Trus shows how many days a month certain temperatures are reached.
+The maximum temperature diagram for Elciego shows how many days a month certain temperatures are reached.

 The precipitation diagram for Elciego shows how many days a month certain amounts of precipitation are reached.